Upstream: A New Approach to Preventing Youth Homelessness

 The Bigger Picture

 Upstream is more than a programme—it’s a long-term systems change initiative.
 It takes time to embed and see impact.
-In Australia, it took three years to see a 40% reduction in youth homelessness and a 20% drop in early school leaving.
-Here in the North East, over the past two years, Aberdeen Foyer has been supporting young people with this approach.
-We will continue to build on our progress and work with more schools in the months ahead.
+Here in the North East, over the past two years, Aberdeen Foyer has been supporting young people using this approach in participating schools in Aberdeen and Aberdeenshire.
+We will continue to build on our progress and work with more schools and communities in the months ahead.

 By shifting focus to prevention, Upstream aims to reduce homeless presentations, improve educational engagement, and ultimately help young people thrive.